Acetylcholine? and more.?

 What is acetylcholine?
 Also tell me its effect on the plasma membrance of a muscle cell.

-If the water cells inside and outside a cell suddenly become hydrophobic, would the transport of materials into and out of the cells be affected? and how is it affected?
+If the water molecules inside and outside a cell suddenly become hydrophobic(nonpolar), would the transport of materials into and out of the cells be affected? and how is it affected?